 When you have applied, you will be invited to the university for an interview with the tutors.

 You don’t have to attend a university in Leeds; you can choose any you like.
 However, here is some information about the universities and colleges offering higher education in Leeds.
-They all offer different degree courses and many also offer training and qualifications for people already working in a professionals.
+They all offer different degree courses and many also offer training and qualifications for people already working in a profession.

 Where you can study in Leeds